Translate German video to English online | Fast, accurate results

 German to English

 Turn any German video into fluent English without reshooting or hiring a translator.
 Upload a file or paste a YouTube link to create subtitles, transcripts, or a natural English voiceover in minutes.
 You don't need editing skills or software installs.
-Everything runs in your browser, giving you a simple and reliable way to make your videos easy to understand for English-speaking audiences.
+Everything works online, giving you a simple and reliable way to make your videos easy to understand for English-speaking audiences.

 Tap to upload a video!Upload a video!